King Thrushbeard (film)

 King Thrushbeard (Kráľ Drozdia brada, König Drosselbart) is a 1984 Czechoslovak film based on an adaptation of the Grimm Brothers fairy-tale Red Beard.

 Plot

-A fairy-tale about a beautiful but very haughty princess Anna who cruelly mocks each of her suitors.
-Finally, she is forced by the king to marry a beggar.
-The poor life, hard work, and love teach the princess a lesson and turn her into a loving and kind person.
+Princess Anna mockingly rejects each of her suitors.
+Her father, angered her by her conduct, forces her to marry a travelling beggar.
+After experiencing poverty and manual labor, Anna learns humility and reforms her deposition.